simgrid/simgrid/docs/source/app_msg.rst

 Java bindings
 *************

 This section describes jMSG, the Java API to Simgrid.
-This API mimicks :ref:`MSG <MSG_doc>`, which is a simple yet somehow realistic interface.
+This API mimics :ref:`MSG <MSG_doc>`, which is a simple yet somehow realistic interface.
 The full reference documentation is provided at the end of this page.